Chapter 8. Execution Model and Tool Catalog¶

 2. The Agent Should Not Talk to Tools Directly¶

-One of the most useful architecture habits: the agent should never get direct access to real integrations.
+One of the most useful engineering habits here is a boring one: the agent should never get direct access to real integrations.

 Instead, you want an execution layer that: